Firishta

 Firishta or Ferešte (فرشته), full name Muhammad Qasim Hindu Shah Astarabadi (محمدقاسم هندوشاہ استرابادی), was a Persian historian, who later settled in India and served the Deccan Sultans as their court historian.
-He was born in 1560 and died in 1620.
-The name Firishta means 'angel' in Persian.
+He was born in 1570 and died between 1611 and 1623.

 Life

 Firishta was born c.
 1570 at Astarabad on the shores of the Caspian Sea to Gholam Ali Hindu Shah.
-While Firishta was still a child, his father was summoned away from his native country into Ahmednagar, India, to teach Persian to the young prince Miran Husain Nizam Shah, with whom Firishta studied.
+While Firishta was still a child, his father was summoned away from his native country to Ahmednagar, India, to teach Persian to the young prince Miran Husain Nizam Shah, with whom Firishta studied.

 In 1587 Firishta was serving as the captain of guards of King Murtaza Nizam Shah I when Prince Miran overthrew his father and claimed the throne of Ahmednagar.
-At this time, the Sunni Deccani Muslims committed a general massacre of the foreign population, especially Shias of Iranian origin.
+At this time, the Sunni Deccani Muslims committed a general massacre of the foreign population, especially Shias of Iranian origin, of which Firishta was one of.
 However, Prince Miran spared the life of his former friend, who then left for Bijapur to enter the service of King Ibrahim Adil II in 1589.

 Having been in military positions until then, Firishta was not immediately successful in Bijapur.
 Further exacerbating matters was the fact that Firishta was of Shia origin and therefore did not have much chance of attaining a high position in the dominantly Sunni courts of the Deccan sultanates.
 Ibrahim Adil Shah II of Bijapur had also begun following the policy of bringing Sunni Muslim Deccanis to power and ending Shia domination by dismissing them from their posts.
 In 1593 Ibrahim Shah II ultimately implored Firishta to write a history of India with equal emphasis on the history of Deccan dynasties as no work thus far had given equal treatment to all regions of the subcontinent.

 Overview of work

-The work was variously known as the Tarikh-i Firishta and the Gulshan-i Ibrahimi.
+The work was variously known as the Tārīkh-i Firishta (The History of Firishta) and the Gulshan-i Ibrāhīmī (The Rose-Garden of Ibrahim [Shah II]).
 In the introduction, a resume of the history of Hindustan prior to the times of the Muslim conquest is given, and also the victorious progress of Arabs through the East.
 The first ten books are each occupied with a history of the kings of one of the provinces; the eleventh book gives an account of the Muslims of Malabar; the twelfth a history of the Muslim saints of India; and the conclusion treats of the geography and climate of India.
-It also includes graphic descriptions of the persecution of Hindus during the reign of Sikandar Butshikan in Kashmir.

-Tarikh-i Firishta consists primarily of the following books:
+Tārīkh-i Firishta consists primarily of the following chapter's (maqāla), with some, like "The Kings of Dakhin" having subchapters (rawza):